API Stability Short-Term

 graphql

 There's not much to this query field.
-It's easier to understand by looking a the example below, and the Given Datatypes that follows it.
+It's easier to understand by looking at the example below, and the Returned Datatype section that follows it.

 Raw